 - A demonstrated ability to use this approach creatively in teaching.

 The emphasis in the Certification program is be on individual development and all participants receive substantial individual attention and mentoring.
 Participation in the Certification program does not guarantee certification: in some cases we may require additional work to demonstrate understanding and teaching skill.
-Admission to the Teacher Certification Program is open only to participants who have already taken Experiencing Speech, Experiencing Accents and a Phonetics Intensive*, though completion of prerequisites does not guarantee admission into the Certification program.
-Prospective participants in the Teacher Certification Program also must have some experience incorporating this approach in their own teaching before going on to Certification.
+Admission to the Teacher Certification Program is open only to participants who have already taken Experiencing Speech, Experiencing Accents and a Phonetics Intensive, though completion of prerequisites does not guarantee admission into the Certification program.
+Prospective participants in the Teacher Certification Program also must have some experience incorporating this approach in their own teaching or coaching before going on to Certification.

 Prospective participants are required to read and work through the following three texts before the beginning of the program: